• Skip to primary navigation

 Funny story: the other night I wanted to grill hamburgers for dinner, but I only had a couple of hamburger buns on hand.
 (I know, you can use bread for hamburgers, but I prefer buns.)

-So I decided that I am going to make homemade buns for our burgers.
+So I decided that I was going to make homemade buns for our burgers.
 They turned out great, and everyone loved them.

 A couple of days later, my two boys were having chicken pattie sandwiches for lunch.
 And there was one leftover hamburger bun in the pantry and a couple of store-bought buns.
 And I kid you not, they were fighting over who gets the homemade bun. (lol)